galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >    >    </details>
 >    {: .question}
 >
 {: .hands_on}

 *One sentence to conclude the taxonomic analysis*

 ## Extraction of functional information

 We would like now to answer the question "What are the micro-organisms doing?" or "Which functions are done by the micro-organisms in the environment?".

 In the WGS data, we have access to the gene sequences.
-We use that to identify the genes, associate them to a function, build pathways, etc., to investigate the functional part of the community.
+We use that to identify the genes, associate them to a function, build pathways, etc to investigate the functional part of the community.

-Here, we are using [HUMAnN2](http://huttenhower.sph.harvard.edu/humann2), a tool to profile the presence/absence and abundance of gene families and microbial pathways in a community from metagenomic or metatranscriptomic sequencing data.

 > ### :pencil2: Hands-on: Metabolism function identification
 >
-> 1. **HUMAnN2** :wrench:: Run **HUMAnN2** on the input sequences with
+> 1. **HUMAnN2** :wrench:: Run **HUMAnN2** on non rRNA sequences (SortMeRNA output) to extract the gene families and pathways in the sample
->    - The MetaPhlAn2 output as taxomic profile
->    - The "Full" locally cached database as nucleotide database
->    - Diamond for the translated alignment
->    - "Full UniRef50" as the locally cached protein database
->    - Search of UniRef50
->    - MetaCyc as database to use for pathway computation<br/>
 >
 >    > ### :question: Questions
 >    >
 >    > 1.
 Which gene families is the most found one?